initgrep-com/initgrep.blog/_postCollection/javascript/react/react-portals---how-to-use-them-to-create-dialogs-in-react.markdown

     - all
 ---
  &nbsp;
-# React Portals: Creating Dialogs in React

-In React, portals provide a way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
+React portals provide a way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
 This allows for scenarios where the DOM structure of a parent component may not accommodate the desired rendering behavior for certain child components.
 One common use case for portals is creating dialogs, such as modal dialogs, in React applications.

 ## Understanding React Portals

 A React portal is a feature that enables the rendering of a child component at a different position in the DOM hierarchy, ensuring that it still behaves as if it’s a child of the component that rendered it.
 React Portals are useful for situations where a parent component cannot accommodate the visual rendering of certain components due to CSS constraints or z-index issues.

-### API for React Portals

-In React, the API for portals is provided through the `ReactDOM.createPortal(child, container)` method.
+The API for portals is provided through the `ReactDOM.createPortal(child, container)` method.
 The `child` parameter represents the component to render, while the `container` parameter specifies the DOM element to render the child component into.

 ## Creating Modal Dialogs with React Portals